Download a FREE E-Book with 20 Easy Weeknight Dinners

 Coconut milk gives these chia pudding recipe the best texture, but you can use almond milk instead.
 For a thicker texture, I recommend using a hazelnut or almond milk creamer.

 You can use any frozen berry in place of the frozen blueberries.
 I like to use a frozen berries and cherry mixture to make a super flavorful compote.
+If you prefer strawberries, try this strawberry chia seed pudding.

 This coconut chia pudding recipe is purposely sugar free, but you can add maple syrup and vanilla for added sweetness.